hackclub/hackclub/workshops/that_was_easy/README.md

 ## Part IV: The CSS File

 Our button looks a little pathetic in its small default form.
-Open up `index.css` and let's spruce it up with some CSS!
+Open up `style.css` and let's spruce it up with some CSS!

 First, let's select it!
 Using our very handy `id`: